TRACK CHAIR

 - How should an organization manage, staff and coordinate AI development teams?

+This minitrack aims to contribute to our understanding of the mechanisms through which humans organize together with AI-based tools as well as the process organizations use to develop them.
 We aim to provide a platform for thought and discussion in this important and emergent field within information systems and IT research.
 We invite conceptual as well as empirical contributions using different methodological approaches (qualitative, quantitative, design-oriented, simulation, etc.).
 We think there is a need for case studies, trace data analysis, and ethnographies.
 We would prefer theory development pieces to frameworks and lit reviews.
 In addition to the questions raised above, potential topics include, but are not limited to:

 - Trace data: how is AI actually being used?